DSPython Logo DSPython

 K-Means is the most popular clustering algorithm.
 It aims to partition data into a predefined number, K, of clusters.

-The algorithm works by iteratively finding the best position for **cluster centers (centroids)** through two steps: Assign (each point goes to the nearest center) and Update (the center moves to the average location of its assigned points).
+The algorithm works by iteratively finding the best position for cluster centers (centroids) through two steps: Assign (each point goes to the nearest center) and Update (the center moves to the average location of its assigned points).
+The objective is to minimize the total Inertia (Within-Cluster Sum of Squares).

 ⚠️ Critical Requirement: Data Scaling